Perl-Apollo/Corinna/templates/rfc/method-modifiers.md

 are a bit artificial.
 They're intended to give you an idea of how modifiers work, but may not be the most natural usage.

-# BEFORE, AFTER, AND AROUND
+# Before, after, and around modifiers

 Method modifiers can be used to add behavior to methods without modifying the definition of those methods.